pub trait Formatter {

 fn end_array<W>(&mut self, writer: &mut W) -> Result<(), Error>

 Called after every array.
-Writes a ]
+Writes a ] to the specified

 writer.